The Australian Government funds the Medical Research Future Fund (MRFF). Learn how we work with other organisations to govern the fund.

 - provide a stable income stream

-- achieve a target return of 1.5 to 2 per cent above the cash rate, over rolling 10-year terms
+- achieve a target return of 1.5 to 2% above the cash rate, over rolling 10-year terms

 Every year, the Future Fund Board of Guardians decides what the maximum annual spending will be.
 This maximum limit preserves the capital in the fund into the future.

-The Medical Research Future Fund Act 2015 requires the Minister for Health to report to Parliament about the MRFF every 2 years, as soon as possible after each set of MRFF priorities expires.
-The first report is now available.
+The Medical Research Future Fund Act 2015 requires the Minister for Health to report to Parliament about the financial assistance provided from the MRFF as soon as possible after each set of MRFF Priorities expires.
+The report for 2018-2020 is now available.

-The Minister for Health must consider the current MRFF priorities when choosing which projects to recommend for funding.
+The Minister for Health and Aged Care must consider the current MRFF Priorities when choosing which projects to recommend for funding.